nipunchamikara/csi-data-collection-firmware/README.md

 Replace `<device_id>` with the device ID of the ESP32 device you want to flash.
 The device ID should be an integer.
 If the device ID is not specified, the default device ID is 0.

+If the device is being flash for the first time, set the `DEFAULT_DEVICE_ID` variable in the `constants.h` file to the device ID of the device being flashed.

 To flash the firmware and then monitor the serial output, use: